 Many of the early homebuilt aircraft employed engines converted from inexpensive motorcycle and automobile engines.

-Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Heath-Henderson B-4.
+Send in this Contact Reference Form if you have any information or comments on the Heath-Henderson B-4.